antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 ## .NET 5 as the combination of .NET Standard & .NET Core

-.NET 5 and subsequent versions will be a single code base that supports desktop apps, mobile apps, cloud services, web sites, and whatever environment .NET will run on tomorrow.
+.NET 5 and subsequent versions will be a single code base that supports desktop apps, mobile apps, cloud services, websites, and whatever environment .NET will run on tomorrow.

 You might think "hold on, this sounds great, but what if someone wants to create